No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 ---|---|---|

 The app provides access to over 30,000 TV shows and 2,500 movies.
-When you upgrade to the ad-free option, you can watch anything on your local CBS channel, including football games.
+When you upgrade to the ad-free option, you can watch anything on your local CBS channel, including football games and Showtime content.

 If your favorite NFL team is in the AFC, this service might be the ideal choice for you.